Welcome to Launch, the yearly Mines on-campus preview for incoming students.

 3. Looking for a campus job?
 We have some.

-ITS hires students to help staff the Mines Service Center (MSC, formerly the TSC), in the northeast corner of the Center for Technology and Learning Media (CTLM) building.
+ITS hires students to help staff the Mines Service Center (MSC), in the northeast corner of the Center for Technology and Learning Media (CTLM) building.
 No prior experience is necessary, but it helps if you find computers highly entertaining.
 Check the Career Center (www.mines.edu/careers) DiggerNet listings for openings or drop by the Mines Service Center (CT156) to ask about joining our staff.
 This is a great way to gain work experience in the IT field while you’re still in school.

 Again, welcome to Mines.
 And happy computing!